 - Construction, Use and Indemnification Agreement

-October 18, 2010, Ordinance No F-1519 was passed by City Council which amended the Wheaton City Code, Chapter 22 Building and Building Regulations, Article I, Section 22-8.
+Per Wheaton City Code, Ordinance No. O-2020-5, Chapter 22 Building and Building Regulations, Article I, Section 22-8.
 Please refer to the Wheaton City Code for the specifics.
 Following is an abbreviated version of the Ordinance:

 - The sole responsibility for the maintenance and repair of the snowmelt system is the obligation of the owner;

 - The indemnification agreement requires approval by the corporate authority;